orionw/al-folio/_posts/2024-05-20-reviewing.md

 - There were 59,278 authors who had one or more papers

 Some surprising statistics:
-- 2,085 reviewers published more than 5 papers at main venues but did not review (or AC/PC/etc.) at all in the last 5 years
+- 2,085 reviewers published more than 5 papers at main venues but did not review (or AC/SAC/etc.) at all in the last 5 years
 - 135 reviewers published zero papers but still reviewed (yay, thank you!)
 - Prominent persons who did not review in the last five years include *CL conference keynote speakers, best paper award winners (many different such people), and other "leading" researchers whom you the reader have certainly heard of.

+⚠️ Reminder: when I say "review" that includes AC/SAC/PC'ing!

 I was quite shocked to see such a large number of people who haven't reviewed: the community has qualified reviewers -- they just aren't reviewing over the course of five years!

 I was even more shocked to see the number of senior people who aren't doing any community service for *CL venues.
 This was probably my biggest reason for not naming-and-shaming -- my career would be seriously hurt if these people decided not to hire me!

 ### Most Egregious Non-Reviewers
-Drilling in on those who are publishing > 5 papers but not reviewing, who are they?
+Drilling in on those who are publishing > 5 papers but not reviewing/AC/SAC'ing, who are they?

 I manually annotated demographics for the top 25 offenders (ranging from 30 to 100+ published *CL papers in the last 5 years):